Russians gone from Ukraine village, fear and hardship remain

 Without electricity, there is no means to pump piped drinking water.
 Many line up to fetch well water, but a lot is needed to perform daily functions, residents complain.

-To keep warm, many forage around the village for firewood.
-This is also not without danger.
+To keep warm, many forage around the village for firewood, a task that presents danger post-occupation.

-“Before we could easily get wood from the forest, but now there are mines everywhere,” says Oleksandr Zheihin, 47.

 Everyone in Kalynivske knows the story of Nina Zvarech.
-The woman went looking for firewood in the forest and was killed when she stepped on a mine.
+She went looking for firewood in the nearby forest and was killed when she stepped on a mine.

-Her body lay there for over a month, her relatives too afraid to go and find her.
+Her body lay there for over a month because her relatives were too afraid to go and find her.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine